Yelp/pyramid_swagger/docs/quickstart.rst

         }

 Now place the API declaration you wrote previously in :samp:`api_docs/sample.json`.
 You'll notice that our path is named the same as our API declaration file -- this is not by accident!
 The path has no relation to the paths described in your API declaration, it is only used internally to help Swagger discover your schemas.

+Going forward, you'll want to use these resources to separate out the logical pieces of your service's interface.
+You are encouraged to split your single API declaration into a few cohesive resources that make sense for your particular API!

 Add pyramid_swagger to your webapp
 -----------------------------------